AMingBling/IDATA2304-project-student-made-gadgets/README.md

 When a node is added, the user can use the control panel to add sensors with associated actuators.

-The user can also check the status of nodes which checks the status of connected sensors and actuators.
+The user can also check the status of nodes which checks the status of connected sensors and actuators, or check the status of a specific sensor type.

 If the measured values are too high or too low in relation to the desired values of the user, the associated actuators can be toggled on/off.